CRIJ 2313:

 Panola College welcomes pregnant and parenting students as a part of the student body.
 This institution is committed to providing support and adaptations for a successful educational experience for pregnant and parenting students.
 Students experiencing a need for accommodations related to pregnancy or parenting will find a Pregnancy and Parenting Accommodations Request form in the Student Handbook or may request the form from the course instructor.

-Use of generated AI Permitted under some classroom circumstances with permission.
+Use of AI is allowed only under specific classroom circumstances and with explicit permission.
+Proper citation is required at all times.

 The purpose of this course is to: